 Oscar Casares is the author of the novel Amigoland (Little, Brown, 2009) and the short story collection Brownsville (Little, Brown, 2003).
 His fiction has been published in the Threepenny Review, the Iowa Review, and Northwest Review, as well as other journals and anthologies.
 His essays have appeared in the New York Times, Texas Monthly, and on National Public Radio.
-He teaches creative writing at the University of Texas in Austin, where he is the director of the new MFA program in creative writing.
+He teaches creative writing at the University of Texas in Austin, and is the former director of the New Writers Project, one of the university’s two MFA programs in creative writing.
 He lives in Austin with his wife and two young children.
 His website is www.oscarcasares.com .

 I suppose it is a little weird that someone who grew up in Brownsville, Texas, a remote town along the U.S.-Mexico border with no real bookstore or even a public library, would be writing a literary guide for a city like Austin, Texas.
 Then again Austin is a city where being weird is both a way of life and a slogan—“Keep Austin Weird”—you’ll find on bumper stickers all over town.
 And if growing up on the border gave me my voice and the material for my stories, it was moving here to this sometimes strange and eccentric place that would one day give me the freedom to actually write those stories and eventually my first book.

 Of course, weirdness can be a matter of opinion, especially in a state as conservative as Texas.
 For instance, some people believe it was weird that for years Austin had a huge festival called SPAMARAMA, an annual cook-off involving the famed luncheon meat and featuring all sorts of acquired tastes such as SPAM ice cream, Moo Goo Gai SPAM, and SPAMALAMA Ding Dongs.
 This is also the city where every spring thousands of people still gather in a city park for Eeyore’s Birthday, a daylong event celebrating the depressed donkey from the Winnie-the-Pooh stories.
-And Austin is the city where a sixty-year-old cross-dressing homeless man named Leslie Cochran has become so popular you can now buy a refrigerator magnet bearing his likeness, complete with changeable outfits, his most fashionable being the leopard thong and high heels.
+And Austin is the city where the late Leslie Cochran, a cross-dressing homeless man, became so popular you could buy a refrigerator magnet bearing his likeness, complete with changeable outfits, his most fashionable being the leopard thong and high heels.
 As I said, it’s a matter of opinion.

 And so it was in Austin, a city known for alternative lifestyles and, sometimes, for being just plain weird, where one morning I walked into my boss’s office and quit my job.
 There was nothing wrong with the job I had as a copywriter for the previous eight years; it paid well and I had plenty of friends.
 The only problem was I had found something I wanted to do more.
 I was thirty-two at the time and had been writing stories for just five months, total, with nothing published or read by anyone but a few friends.
 After I quit, I told my family that I could always turn around, get my old job back, if things didn’t work out.
 I even told myself this, when I stopped long enough to consider what I had just done.
 This was just the beginning, when I didn’t realize how little I knew about writing fiction and that it would be sometime before my work was published, but I was lucky to be in a city where doing something a little different wasn’t only possible, it was expected.